Moore Library FAQ

 3. Are food and beverages allowed in the Library?

 Food is not allowed in the Library, but can be eaten in the 24 hour study lounge.
-Water may be brought into the Library only in a bottle with a screw on top.
-Coffee must be in a secure travel mug.
+Water may be brought into the Library only in a bottle with a screw cap on top.
+Coffee or other drinks must be in a secure travel mug.

 4. How do I check out a book?

 Bring the book to the Circulation Desk along with your current Rider ID.